Amaindex/asyncio-socks-server/README.md

 | 1  |  1  | X'00' |  1   | Variable |    2     |
 +----+-----+-------+------+----------+----------+
 ```
-Normally, the DST.ADDR and DST.PORT fields should contain the address and port that the
+Normally, the DST.ADDR and DST.PORT fields contain the address and port that the
 client expects to use to send UDP datagrams on for the association, or use a port number
 and address of all zeros if the client does not possess this information.

-However, some non-standard clients did not follow this principle correctly, but used
+Therefore, when the client is working in a network that uses NAT, the DST.ADDR
-a private address as DST.ADDR and DST.PORT due to the NAT.
-To deal with this, in
+with all zeros should be used to avoid errors.
+But in case some clients
-non-strict mode, asyncio-socks-server relays all UDP datagrams it receives instead of
+did not follow this principle correctly, asyncio-socks-server relays all UDP datagrams
-using DST.ADDR and DST.PORT to limit the access.
+it receives by default instead of using DST.ADDR and DST.PORT to limit the access.

 ### asyncio-socks-server allows "V5" username/password authentication